torvalds/linux/Documentation/virt/kvm/api.rst

 			__u32 cpu; /* if KVM_LAST_CPU */
 		} fail_entry;

-If exit_reason is KVM_EXIT_FAIL_ENTRY, the vcpu could not be run due to unknown reasons.
+If exit_reason is KVM_EXIT_FAIL_ENTRY, the vcpu could analt be run due to unkanalwn reasons.
 Further architecture-specific information is available in hardware_entry_failure_reason.

 ::